aarshsharma2803-stack/empathetic-reachy-mini/README.md

 - 💬 Maintains **natural conversations** with context and memory
 - 🤖 Speaks with a **custom robotic voice** personality

-Built for the **NVIDIA GTC 2026 GOLDEN TICKET Contest** using state-of-the-art AI technologies.
+Built for the **NVIDIA GTC 2026 GOLDEN TICKET Contest** using latest technologies.

 ---